-That was the exact question Collector X asked me, in a somewhat whiny manner, at the recent Central States coin show.
+That was the exact question Collector X asked me, in a somewhat whiny manner, at a recent major coin show.
 But you know something?
 I can understand his disappointment.
 He had taken three days off from work, spent thousands of dollars on a plane ticket, hotel and meals, only to come home from the show empty-handed.
 He’s a coin junkie and I’m sure he won’t be boycotting this summer’s ANA convention but his question got me to thinking…

 Why has it become so hard to find the coins you want to buy at coin shows?

-As I told Collector X as we spoke at CSNS, he’s not the only one who is having this problem.
+As I told Collector X as we spoke at the coin show, he’s not the only one who is having this problem.
 I’ve been going to coin shows for three decades and I’ve noticed them becoming more and more dry in the last few years.
 Here are some theories of mine as to why.

 All you have to do to see the reach of Heritage is to look and the size and scope of their major auctions.
 With thousands and thousands of lots worth tens of millions of dollars, these auctions are like vacuums that pull a tremendous amount of material of the bourse floor.
-Some of the coins in the Central States sale(s) were dealer retreads and some of the coins were low end but there were hundreds and hundreds of choice, high end pieces.
+Some of the coins in all major coin show auction sale(s) were dealer retreads and some of the coins were low end but there were hundreds and hundreds of choice, high end pieces.
 This includes many fresh coins that, in the past, might have wound up entering the market through dealer’s inventories instead of through auction.

 You know that zombie movie when an army of hungry, brain eatin’ dudes keeps coming and coming at the heroes?
 That’s sort of like Heritage.
 Last time I checked they employed just a few zombies but they are extremely formidable competition for small dealers like me and a lot of the coins that formerly would be offered directly to me show up in Heritage sales.
 And I don’t think I’m the only small dealer who has this perspective.